List of Leeds United F.C. records and statistics: Most players used in a season

+Overall record by competition

+This is the all-time record in all competitions.

+Only completed season results up to the end of the 2024–25 season are included.

 League record club by club

 This is the all-time record against clubs in the League.

-Only completed season league results up to the end of the 2009–10 season are included.
+Only completed season league results up to the end of the 2024–25 season are included.

 Football League play-offs

 FA Cup record club by club

 This is the all-time record against clubs in the FA Cup.

-Only completed FA Cup campaign results up to the end of the 2020–21 season are included.
+Only completed FA Cup campaign results up to the end of the 2024–25 season are included.

 League Cup record club by club

 This is the all-time record against clubs in the League Cup.

-Only completed League Cup campaign results up to the end of the 2016–17 season are included.
+Only completed League Cup campaign results up to the end of the 2024–25 season are included.

 European record club by club

 This is the all-time record against clubs in the European Competitions.

-Only completed European campaign results up to the end of the 2002–03 season are included.
+Only completed European campaign results up to the end of the 2024–25 season are included.